Summer Game Fest: 2026

+PlayStation and Nintendo did not participate in the official event, instead offering a standalone State of Play on June 2 and a Nintendo Direct on June 9, respectively.

 Event types

 Main show

-The most notable and watched part of Summer Game Fest is the "Main show" which is usually held on the first day of the event and is used to showcase and show trailers for major upcoming releases.
-Most of the content shown on the show is paid promotional content from major publishers. though a few "free slots" are also reserved for smaller and indie games and studios to be showcased at the show.
+The most notable and watched part of Summer Game Fest is the "main show", which is usually held on the first day of the event and is used to showcase major upcoming releases.
+Most of the content shown on the show is paid promotional content from major publishers, though a few "free slots" are also reserved for smaller and indie games and studios to be showcased at the show.

 Day of the Devs

-Double Fine Productions and iam8bit jointly had held a "Day of the Devs" event as part of E3 and later the Summer Game Fest to feature indie games.
-The stream was first incorporated at Summer Game Fest in its inaugural event in 2020 after the event which originally was a free in-person festival held in San Francisco was cancelled due to the COVID-19 pandemic in 2020 and has remained a part of the event since.
+Double Fine Productions and iam8bit jointly held a "Day of the Devs" event as part of E3 and later Summer Game Fest to feature indie games.
+The stream was first incorporated at Summer Game Fest in its inaugural event in 2020 after the event which originally was a free in-person festival held in San Francisco was cancelled due to the COVID-19 pandemic in 2020, and has remained a part of the event since.
 With Double Fine's acquisition by Microsoft in 2019, a Day of the Devs non-profit organization was founded in 2024 to allow the event to continue with Double Fine's involvement but independent of Microsoft.
-The games selected to showcased on the stream are selected following an application process that closes a couple months before the event.
+The games selected to be showcased on the stream are selected following an application process that closes a couple months before the event.
 Developers and publishers do not have to pay any costs or fees to be featured on the stream.

-Publisher-specific shows

-Like E3, a number of publisher-specific shows take place during Summer Game Fest.

 Trailers

-Publishers and Developers pay for trailers to appear during the main show.
-With marketing professionals stating that for the main show for 2024 that it costs $250,000 to air a one minute trailer with $100,000 being added to the price for each additional 30 seconds.
-Though a few "free slots" are also reserved at each main show for smaller and indie games and studios, Esquire estimated that those rates the 2023 Game Awards made $9.65 million in fees to air trailers for the main show in 2023.
-This has generated some criticism as it makes airing a trailer during the show mostly out of reach for smaller and independent studios who do not get a free slot.
+Publishers and developers pay for trailers to appear during the main show.
+Anonymous marketing professionals claimed to Esquire that for the main show in Summer Game Fest 2024, it cost $250,000 to air a one minute trailer, with $100,000 being added to the price for each additional 30 seconds.
+Though a few "free slots" are also reserved at each main show for smaller and indie games and studios, Esquire estimated that at those rates the 2023 Game Awards made $9.65 million in fees to air trailers during the main show.
+This fee structure has attracted criticism, as it puts airing a trailer during the show mostly out of reach for smaller and independent studios who do not get a free slot.